chromium/chromium/docs/contributing.md

     number.
 * **Cr-Branched-From:**
-  * Automatically added by the git-numberer Gerrit plugin on changes which are submitted to non-master branches.
+  * Automatically added by the git-numberer Gerrit plugin on changes which are submitted to non-main branches.
-  * Aids those reading a non-master branch history in finding when a given commit diverged from master.
+  * Aids those reading a non-main branch history in finding when a given commit diverged from main.

 [//]: # (the reference link section should be alphabetically sorted)
 [checkout-and-build]: https://chromium.googlesource.com/chromium/src/+/master/docs/#checking-out-and-building